previous Exhibitions

 Alcaston Gallery will also present an archival release of framed paintings on paper painted in 1995 by several of the emerging Hermannsburg Potters that exemplify the diverse and exciting art of the Western Aranda people.

-Coinciding with the AFL 2024 Indigenous Round and the Dreamtime at G clash between AFL greats the Essendon Football Club and Richmond Football Club, the AFL Footy in Aranda Country Award will be on exhibition at the Alcaston Gallery Exhibition Space, 84 William Street Naarm / Melbourne from 8 May - 31 May 2024.
+Coinciding with the AFL 2024 Indigenous Round and the Dreamtime at G clash between AFL greats the Essendon Football Club and Richmond Football Club, the AFL Footy in Aranda Country Award exhibited at the Alcaston Gallery Exhibition Space, 84 William Street Naarm / Melbourne from 8 May - 31 May 2024.

 © The Artists, The Hermannsburg Potters and Alcaston Gallery, Melbourne 2024